 If you have questions regarding the forms of acknowledgment, contact the Office of

 the Provost Communications and Marketing coordinator, Ms. Sarah Livingston at email@example.com.

 Post Award and Reporting Requirements

-All written invitations to Visiting Scholars must be approved by Vice Provost Harry Ploehn before an official invitation can be extended to the Visiting Scholar.
-Visiting Scholars are not permanent employees of the University and are not eligible for employee health benefits.
+All written invitations to Visiting Scholars must be approved by the Office of the Provost before an official invitation can be extended to the visiting scholar.
+Visiting scholars are not permanent employees of the University and are not eligible for employee health benefits.

 Full guidelines are available on the Post Award Reporting page.